You deserve a space where you can show up as you are.

 I'm Matt, a therapist trained to work with the full range of what brings people to therapy — anxiety, depression, identity questions, relationship stress, life transitions, and the ordinary but real difficulty of figuring out who you are and what you want.

-My approach is grounded in CBT, which means we'll get specific about the patterns in how you think, what you avoid, how you respond that are keeping you stuck.
-And, we'll build practical tools to shift them.
-I also bring genuine curiosity to the bigger picture: your history, your relationships, your values, and what you're actually trying to build.
+My approach is grounded in evidence-based practices, which means we can get specific about the patterns in how you think, what you avoid, and how you respond.
+We can build practical tools to shift them.
+We also slow down to explore those thoughts and feelings, and how they might be keeping you stuck.
+I take into account the bigger picture: your history, culture, relationships, values, and what you're actually trying to build.

 I work with adolescents, young adults, couples, and families — particularly people in their teens, 20s, and 30s navigating the pressures of identity, relationships, and becoming.